- home

 - Bake for 40-45 minutes or until firm to touch in the centre.
 Cool in the pan sitting on a wire rack (this will take about 2 hours).

 - Remove from pan and dust liberally with icing sugar or cocoa.
-Serve in thin wedges.
+Serve in thin slices or wedges.

 Baker's Tips